w3f/polkadot-wiki-old/docs/polkadot/learn/treasury.md

  - Community events and outreach (meetups, pizza parties, hackerspaces).
  - Software development (wallets and wallet integration, clients and client upgrades).

-The treasury is ultimately controlled by the stakeholders and it will be up to their judgment for how the funds will be spent.
+The treasury is ultimately controlled by the stakeholders, and how the funds will be spent is up to their judgment. spent.

 ## Resources